Spanish Civil War: First Republic and restoration

+Popular Front's victory and escalation

-In 1935, the government led by the Radical Republican Party went through a series of crises.
-President Niceto Alcalá-Zamora, who was hostile to this government, called another election.
-The Popular Front narrowly won the 1936 general election.
+The left-wing Popular Front narrowly won the 1936 general election.
 The revolutionary left-wing masses took to the streets and freed prisoners.
-In the thirty-six hours following the election, sixteen people were killed (mostly by police officers attempting to maintain order or to intervene in violent clashes) and thirty-nine were seriously injured.
-Also, fifty churches and seventy conservative political centres were attacked or set ablaze.
-Manuel Azaña Díaz was called to form a government before the electoral process had ended.
-He shortly replaced Zamora as president, taking advantage of a constitutional loophole.
+In the thirty-six hours following the election, sixteen people were killed and thirty-nine were seriously injured.
+Additionally, fifty churches and seventy conservative political centres were attacked or set ablaze.
+Manuel Azaña was called to form a government before the electoral process had ended.
+He shortly replaced Alcala-Zamora as president, taking advantage of a constitutional loophole.
 Convinced that the left was no longer willing to follow the rule of law and that its vision of Spain was under threat, the right abandoned the parliamentary option and began planning to overthrow the republic, rather than to control it.

-PSOE's left wing socialists started to take action.
-Julio Álvarez del Vayo talked about "Spain' being converted into a socialist Republic in association with the Soviet Union".
-Francisco Largo Caballero declared that "the organized proletariat will carry everything before it and destroy everything until we reach our goal".
-The country rapidly descended into anarchy.
-Even the staunch socialist Indalecio Prieto, at a party rally in Cuenca in May 1936, complained: "we have never seen so tragic a panorama or so great a collapse as in Spain at this moment.
-Abroad, Spain is classified as insolvent.
-This is not the road to socialism or communism but to desperate anarchism without even the advantage of liberty".
-The disenchantment with Azaña's ruling was also voiced by Miguel de Unamuno, a republican and one of Spain's most respected intellectuals who, in June 1936, told a reporter who published his statement in El Adelanto that President Manuel Azaña should commit suicide "as a patriotic act".
+Disenchantment with Azaña's rule was also voiced by Miguel de Unamuno, a Republican and one of Spain's most respected intellectuals who, in June 1936, told a reporter that President Manuel Azaña should commit suicide "as a patriotic act".

-According to Stanley Payne, by July 1936, the situation in Spain had deteriorated massively.
-Spanish commentators spoke of chaos and preparation for revolution, foreign diplomats prepared for the possibility of revolution, and an interest in fascism developed among the threatened.
-Payne states that, by July 1936: